The Frau Erica Project

 - Pech [pech — ch as in Bach]

 - [n.]
 Literally pine tar, pitch; bad luck.
 Unlike the lighter-weight Kaplier, above, Pech is the kind of trouble that sticks to a person like tar, a source of cosmic sorrow that gets worse over time.
 Pech is getting a flat tire in the middle of nowhere, then discovering you’ve left the jack in the garage ... and the spare is flat anyway.
 Pech is the Mueller land swindle.
 It remains a modern German idiom: Pech haben, to be down on one’s luck, to get a bad break.

 - [v.t.]
 To pique or nettle; [adj.] touchy (pikiert über is to be touchy about something).
 Used almost exclusively as a cognate in an English command directed at older children who were pestering younger siblings to the point of tears.
 It was pronounced PEEK-er: “Don’t PEEK-er” or “Stop PEEK-er-ing!”

 - [v.i.]
-Children who play creatively with water — splashing, squirting, pouring, adding soap suds — are said to be punschering.
-The word does not occur in Cassell’s, although Punsch and Punschbowle (punchbowl) are there.
-It’s possible that punschering derived from the creative assemblage of liquid refreshment.
+Children who play creatively with water — splashing, squirting, pouring, adding soap suds — are said to be punschering, and all their activity and equipment — squirt guns, water balloons, hoses, sprinklers, wading pools — falls under the category of Punscherei.
+The word occurs in Cassell’s only in connection with a beverage and punchbowl, which is not what the Muellers meant.
+It is possible, though, that punschering derived from the creative assemblage of liquid refreshment.